agrc/atom-amdbutler/README.md

 Argument aliases are usually returned as the file name of the module (e.g. `dojo/_base/array` => `array`).
 However, if the file name is a [reserved word in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar) the package name is prepended to the beginning of the file name (e.g. `dojo/string` => `dojoString`).
 [Preferred argument aliases](lib/data/preferred-argument-aliases.js) are also taken into account if they do not follow the standard conventions (PR's for this file are welcome).

+If there is a word under the cursor at the time that this command is invoked it is automatically entered into the selector.
+This also applies for the remove command.

 #### `amdbutler:remove` (alt-r)
 Displays a select view of all of your current imports.
 Selecting an import from the quick list removes it from your file.
 The imports are also automatically sorted.